Dirty Rotten Filthy Stinking Rich: Production and marketing

+Guitar solos dispute

+While all sources agree session musician Mike Slamer contributed guitar to the album, there is debate as to his extent.

+It was widely rumored that Warrant's guitarists Erik Turner and Joey Allen had not played a note on the album, and that all guitar work had been performed by Mike Slamer (formerley of Streets).
+Slamer's wife confirmed in 1998 that her husband played guitar on the record.
+Mike Slamer has stated in interviews that he played guitar and the lead solos on the album.
+Producer Beau Hill stated in a 2012 interview that Slamer did in fact play on the album.
+Hill had said to the band that the "songs are really great, but I think we’re a little weak in the solo department and so [I'd] like to bring somebody in".
+Hill also stated that "everybody in the band signed off on it and everything was done above ground".

+Producer Beau Hill felt Joey Allen and Erik Turner were not skilled enough musicians to record all the guitar parts on the album, and claimed Slamer played all the guitar solos.

+However, in September 2020, Erik Turner was interviewed on the Chuck Shute podcast and stated Turner, Allen and Slamer played on the tracks and also claimed Slamer performed some of the solos.
+In June 2022, Allen was interviewed on the subject and identified which musicians performed which guitar parts.
+Some songs were entirely Slamer, while others were a mix of the three and some entirely performed by Allen.

+Allen states Hill wasn't particularly helpful during recording sessions with himself and Turner.
+Allen claimed Hill required the band's guitarists to record "bone dry," or without effects, while allowing Slamer effects which enhanced his performances.
+Allen also confirms taking guitar lessons from Slamer, even after the completion of the record.

 Songs

 The album's themes, which include materialism ("32 Pennies", "D.R.F.S.R"), sex ("Down Boys", "So Damn Pretty", "Cold Sweat"), heartbreak ("Heaven") and loneliness ("Sometimes She Cries"), would be echoed on later Warrant releases.

 The debut single from the band was "Down Boys", the song has been described as "one of the toughest, heaviest songs in [Warrant's] catalog, and certainly at the top of both categories in terms of their hit singles".

 The second single was the smash hit "Heaven" which took Warrant's record company by surprise.
 Indeed, once the widespread appeal of the song became apparent, the band was instructed to re-record the track to lend it a "bigger radio sound".
 Beau Hill remixed the song for the single release.
 The first 250,000 copies of the record featured the original version while later pressings featured a new version.

 "Heaven" had previously been recorded by Jani Lane and Steven Sweet's old band Plain Jane.

 "Big Talk" was released as the third single followed by the popular "Sometimes She Cries" as the fourth single.
 All the singles featured music videos.